jamesatracy/Backbone.php/docs/file_structure.md

 * `backbone.php` Initializes the Backbone.php framework and sets up the request object.
 This file should not be modified.

-* `config.php` Sets up several directory constants required by Backbone.php to find the core framework, application, and view directories.
+* `config.php` Sets up several directory constants required by Backbone.php to find the core framework, application, router, and view directories.
 By modifiying the FRAMEWORK constant you can place the core /backbone/ directory elsewhere than your web root.

 * `boot.php` Sets the web root relative path, loads routers, and performs other application specific bootstraping.